figgleforth/programming-language/source/interpreter/readme.md

 ### Interpreter

-End goal is to `Token`s and output the result of the program.
+End goal is to output the result of the program.